darylfragata/aws-ec2-state-change-alerts/README.md

 ### 5. **Configure CloudTrail**

-Ensure CloudTrail is logging EC2 instance actions (RunInstances, StopInstances, StartInstances, RebootInstances, TerminateInstaces):
+Ensure CloudTrail is logging EC2 instance actions (RunInstances, StopInstances, StartInstances, RebootInstances, TerminateInstances):

 1. Go to the **CloudTrail** service in the AWS console.
 2. Create a trail to record aws service events.